guarantee

 Make Your Signature Forgery-Proof

-Identity Theft has been in the headlines frequently in recent months.
-As the crime becomes more prolific and widespread, what can you do to protect yourself?
+Identity Theft has been in the news every now and then.
+As this crime of Identity Theft becomes more prolific and widespread, what can you do to protect yourself?

-One of the most important elements is your signature.
-Your signature is still the legal authorization required on documents; therefore, one of the essential things you can do to prevent identity theft and fraud is to make your signature forgery-proof.
+One of the most important elements in protecting your identity is the authenticity of your signature.
+Your signature is the legal authorization required on all your documents.
+As such, it becomes essential that you make your signature forgery-proof at all times.

 Forgery is difficult because no two people write exactly alike.
 It is impossible to duplicate the subconscious habits of another writer.
-A forger will tend to draw, rather than write, a signature.
-A trained forensic document examiner can identify forgery, in part, because of natural tremors that show up under microscopic examination.
+A forger will tend to draw rather than write a signature.
+A trained forensic document examiner can identify forgery, in part, because of his ability to identify the natural tremors that show up under microscopic examination.

 Use the same signature for signing all legal documents, as well as the same kind of pen and ink.
 If you write a lot of checks, gel-based ink is best to defend against “check washing.”
 Practice your signature until you become skilled at signing it rapidly, and stylize your writing until it is difficult to imitate.